Homework

 Submission

-In order to properly submit your assignment, please follow the course submission instructions which will show you the steps to submit a particular git commit of your code.
+In order to properly submit your assignment, please follow, in-detail, the instructions on codio which will show you the steps to submit a particular git commit of your code.

 Important Note: You will NOT receive an exception for failing to follow these instructions!